moonsharp-devs/moonsharp_org/getting_started.md

 {% endhighlight %}

 #### Step 3: Call into a script
-Here we create a function **MoonSharpFactorial** which calculates a factorial using Moon#.
+Here we create a function **MoonSharpFactorial** which calculates a factorial using MoonSharp.

 In C#: